29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/ring-edp/ring-brainstorm.typ

 #figure(image("./imgs/1stStageIntakeFlexWheel.png", height: 250pt), caption: [How Intake Rollers could look])

 = Second Stage Intake
 Once we have the ability to intake rings into the robot we need to consider how we want to get rings scored onto mobile goals.
 If we go with a wrist mechanism, this isn't needed.
 However, we shall look at second stage anyway since we haven't yet decided what our first stage will be.
+The main two design archetypes to consider are a *hood* mechanism or a *hook* mech.

 == Hook mechanism
 A hook mechanism works by using a motor powering a vertical or diagonal chain drive, which has hooks typically made using either custom cut polycarbs.
 The hook catches the inside of the ring and the chain drive acts like an escalator up towards the position of where a clamped mogo should be and directly places a ring on it.
 This will require some tuning in order to get the alignment of the mogo and the placement of the rings within desired tolerance (as low as possible).